Capabilities and Evaluation Biases of Large Language Models in Classical Chinese Poetry Generation: A Case Study on Tang Poetry: Experiments and Results

 Building upon the objective computational foundations established in analysis 1, the second analysis of our evaluation framework shifts to subjective poetry quality assessment through the LLMs themselves.
 This LLM-as-a-judge evaluation analysis employs the comprehensive $6 \times 6$ evaluation matrix, where each model serves as both generator and evaluator, creating a total of 36 combinations.
 This approach treats the collective judgment of all six models as a proxy for objective quality assessment, similar to how academic peer review aggregates expert opinions.
 To establish a baseline understanding of generation quality based on ``peer consensus'', we analyze the average scores across the five evaluation dimensions received by each generator from each evaluator (see columns in Figure \ref{fig:cross_eval_heatmap}).

 \textbf{Generation Capabilities: Six models vary in generation capabilities, while the overall evaluation scores are high.} The LLM-as-a-judge evaluation heatmap shows that LLMs like Qwen, Gemma, GLM, DeepSeek as generators consistently receive higher scores across, as indicated by the predominantly red coloring, while Baichuan and Mistral receive the lower scores across evaluators, shown by the lighter, less red coloring in its row.
-However, we still notice that the overall evaluation scores of all models are above 3, showing averagely high generation capabilities of the six models.
+However, we still notice that the overall evaluation scores of all models are above 3, showing the high LLM-generated consensus for the overall quality assessment across models.

 \textbf{Evaluator Characterization: The evaluators have their scoring tendencies and biases.} We then look into each evaluator model's evaluation results on different generator models (based on the horizontal view on the y aches on Figure \ref{fig:cross_eval_heatmap}).
 We notice that the models Mistral, GLM, Baichuan evaluate with generally higher scores across all the generator models (showing darker colors on heatmap), while DeepSeek, Gemma, Qwen give lower scores with lighter colors on the heatmap.
 We further show in Figure \ref{fig:bias} the evaluation results of the models for self-evaluation (i.e., the average results of the same model evaluating its generated poems) vs. other-LLM-as-judges evaluation (i.e., the average results of other four LLMs-as-judges evaluating the generated poems).
 We also show the biases of self $-$ others results.
 We notice that Baichuan, GLM, Mistral tend to rate self higher than other models, while DeepSeek, Gemma, Qwen tend to rate self lower than other models.
 Based on these findings, we notice that the models have their own scoring tendencies.